 Conquer Darkness: Improve Law Enforcement Officer Safety with Night Vision

 Law enforcement officers must worry about a variety of challenges when on the job.
-Their safety should not be one of those challenges.
+Their safety should not be one of them.
 Night vision and thermal technology can improve both law enforcement officer and civilian safety.

 The U.S. Department of Justice reports that violent crime perpetrated by people 18 and older peaks between the hours of 8 pm and 10 pm, making this a busy time for law enforcement officers.
 Committing crime at night or in the early morning has historically had a lot of advantages.
 Criminals can rely on low or no light conditions to perpetrate their crime and disappear without being seen.

 Current methods of pursuing criminals at night include using flashlights.
 While better than nothing, flashlights have a lot of disadvantages.
 Law enforcement officers argue that flashlights can only illuminate a small, focused area at any given time, limiting situational awareness.
 Flashlights are also a massive signal to criminals on a law enforcement officer’s location.
-Using night vision eliminates law enforcement’s reliance on flashlights, allowing them to have improved situational awareness and stealth for night operations.
+Using night vision eliminates law enforcement’s reliance on flashlights, improves situational awareness and stealth for night operations.
 Night vision offsets any natural advantage that criminals have by committing crimes at night, which means law enforcement can pursue criminals safely and efficiently in the dark.

 Motor Vehicle Safety